glewio/glew-magento2-service/README.md

     ]
 ```

-The above can also be added using the Composer command line with the command:
+⋅⋅⋅The above can also be added using the Composer command line with the command:

     composer config repositories.magento composer http://repo.magento.com/

-Next, add the required package your root `composer.json` file:
+⋅⋅⋅Next, add the required package your root `composer.json` file:

 ```json
     "require": {